According to Media reports, another teenager 17-year-old was stabbed in Peckham, South London near the bus station.

 Knife crime is an epidemic in London, and the authority has to find means of preventing this undesirable criminal behaviour.
 We cannot solely depend on the police service to curtail knife crimes.

 How can we accept that there is roughly 1,000 knife crime in London each month?
-What part of our society have broken down so much so that it is becoming a norm to arm oneself with a knife?
+What part of our society has broken down so much so that it is becoming a norm to arm oneself with a knife?

 Parents have a role to play there must be means of checking that your children are not going out on the streets armed with knives and they do not eventually use them and become murders or victim.